VeritasSoftware/xUnit-Addons/README.md

 Provide a Guid (as a string) as a parameter.
 This Guid must be unique to the test.

 When you want to return a value from your pre-test method, create a static method and pass the `Type` of the class (containing the method) & the method name to the constructor.

+Indicate the `number of tests` in the Theory group that will use the same pre-test method.

 ```csharp
    public class WebsiteAIAssistantTests